 TA Requirements & Regulations:

 By University rule, you may serve a maximum of 12 quarters as a TA.
-Effective Spring 2013, you must have advanced to candidacy if you want to apply for an exception to work over 12 quarters.
+If you have advanced to candidacy, you may for an exception to work over 12 quarters.
 You will not be able to work more than 18 quarters (six years).
 No exceptions beyond 18 quarters will be approved.

 All new TAs must complete the TA training course, P.S.
-495, prior to their first appointment or concurrently with it.
-The course is offered in the fall each year, so if you expect or hope to work as a TA at any time during the year, you must take the TA training course in the fall.
+495, prior to or concurrently with their first appointment.
+The course is offered in Fall quarter only, so if you expect or hope to work as a TA at any time during the year, you must take the TA training course in the fall.
 In addition, students whose native language is not English must pass an oral English (SPEAK) exam before their first appointment to a TAship.
 Failure to take and pass the exam will result in loss of the appointment.

 A TA appointment in the department is at 50% time (20 hours/week).
 If you wish to work for the university in any other capacity at the same time as your TA appointment (bringing your total employment above 20 hours a week), a letter of exception to Grad Division will have to be written by the Graduate Vice Chair on your behalf.
 Letters of exception are written only if your GPA is 3.5 or above and if you have no lapsed Incompletes.
 Do not assume Grad Division will grant the exception, as many are not approved.
 Ask to have the letter of exception written before the start of the relevant quarter.